Captain Sir Edward Clive Milnes-Coates, 2nd Bt.

 Lady Margaret Etrenne Hannah Primrose1

-Lady Margaret Etrenne Hannah Primrose is the daughter of Archibald Philip Primrose, 5th Earl of Rosebery.1 She married Sir Robert Offley Ashburton Crewe-Milnes, 1st and last Marquess of Crewe, son of Richard Monckton Milnes, 1st Baron Houghton and Hon.
-Annabella Hungerford Crewe, on 20 April 1899.1
+Lady Margaret Etrenne Hannah Primrose was the daughter of Archibald Philip Primrose, 5th Earl of Rosebery and Hannah de Rothschild.1,2 She married Sir Robert Offley Ashburton Crewe-Milnes, 1st and last Marquess of Crewe, son of Richard Monckton Milnes, 1st Baron Houghton and Hon.
+Annabella Hungerford Crewe, on 20 April 1899.1 She died on 13 March 1967.2

 Citations